clcert/beacon-docs/README.md

 In the `architecture/` folder there are several diagrams showing the architecture of the service in different stages of the project.

+### Algorithm

+In the `algorithm/` folder there are images describing the algorithm used to generate the randomness output.